Sambit-Mondal/PRODIGY_WD_05/README.md

-This is a repository for the fourth project done during the Internship at Prodigy Infotech.
+This is a repository for the fourth project done during the Internship at Prodigy Infotech. <br>
 It is a Weather App.